Yasasvani/Data-Science-Assignments/Assignment_10/README.md

 # Association Rules
 # Market Basket Analysis with Apriori Algorithm

-This project demonstrates Market Basket Analysis using the Apriori algorithm on an online retail dataset.
+This assignment demonstrates Market Basket Analysis using the Apriori algorithm on an online retail dataset.
 It aims to identify associations and patterns in customer purchase behavior, uncovering insights for targeted marketing and inventory management.

 ## Dataset